Back to wiki

 Precursor

 This guide will take you through a specific setup.
-It's not the only one perfect setup that everyone should use, but it has proven to be easy to maintain and to run smoothly for a lot of people so far.
+It's not the only perfect setup that everyone should use, but it has proven to be easy to maintain and to run smoothly for a lot of people so far.

 Updates